Chart Color Schemes

 Christie Downs is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Christie Downs' dwellings, as per the latest Census, consisted of 76.7% houses and 23.4% other types such as semi-detached homes, apartments, and 'other' dwellings.
-In contrast, Adelaide metro had 89.2% houses and 10.7% other dwellings.
-Home ownership in Christie Downs stood at 23.8%, with mortgaged properties at 28.4% and rented ones at 47.8%.
-The median monthly mortgage repayment was $1,148, lower than Adelaide metro's average of $1,452.
-The median weekly rent in Christie Downs was $250, compared to Adelaide metro's $314.
-Nationally, Christie Downs' mortgage repayments were significantly lower at $1,148 versus the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Christie Downs' housing structure, as per the latest Census, consisted of 76.7% houses and 23.4% other dwellings (semi-detached, apartments, 'other').
+In comparison, Adelaide metro had 89.2% houses and 10.7% other dwellings.
+Home ownership in Christie Downs was at 23.8%, with the rest being mortgaged (28.4%) or rented (47.8%).
+The median monthly mortgage repayment was $1,148, below Adelaide metro's average of $1,452.
+Weekly rent median was $250, compared to Adelaide metro's $314.
+Nationally, Christie Downs' mortgage repayments were significantly lower than the Australian average of $1,863, and rents substantially below the national figure of $375.

 Frequently Asked Questions - Housing